lamckalex/tarkovBulletChart/README.md

 I wanted to host this on Heroku, and Heroku does not provide persistent storage.
 I could easily take that data and paste it into JSON file and host it that way, but I wanted the data to be easily copy pastable from the wiki.
 The easiest solution I thought of was to actually host the data on Google Sheets (Which allowed me to easily paste in the data and make updates over time) and then expose google sheets via a JSON API.
-(Tutorial here: https://www.freecodecamp.org/news/cjn-google-sheets-as-json-endpoint/)

 The project was built with Angular, theme is using Bootstrap and Font Awesome.